Advice for International Students

 You’ll find lots of information online to welcome you and help you get started, including on this website and the links below.

 You can also chat online to current students from the Link to Leeds ambassadors team to find out more about life at the University.
+The ambassadors also run online social events for you to meet other students.

 Key contacts for beginning your time in Leeds